SnowyMouse/invader/README.md

 while tool.exe is basically the reference when it comes to building cache files.

-However, we do ask that you consider testing invader-build so we can improve it to a point where it can be a solid replacement to tool.exe.
+However, we do ask that you consider testing invader-build so we can improve it to a point where it can be a better and free replacement for tool.exe.

 [Staying up-to-date]: #staying-up-to-date
 [Contributing]: #contributing